How to Investigate Home Page Home | All Background Checks | Business Sign-up | Articles | Public Records | Be Your Own Detective PI Course

 State Level Records Searches

-Searching records at the state level has one advantage: you are able to search a large geographical area all at once, enabling you to determine which records will require further perusal at the county and local level and at which courthouse those records are being maintained.
-(Much of the data collected at county level are forwarded to state repositories in summary form.)
+Searching records at the state level has one advantage: you can search a large geographical area all at once, which enables you to determine which records will require further perusal at the county and local level and at which courthouse those records are being maintained. ( Much of the data collected at county level is forwarded to state repositories in summary form.)
+See State Directory for individual State Records &Websites:

 Vehicle Records

 The DMV maintains records concerning vehicle registration.
-There is no national repository of vehicle data or driving records that is open to the public.
+There is no national repository of vehicle data or driving records open to the public.
 Each state maintains its own computer system to store that information.
-Methods and formats for storage vary from state to state as do the rules and regulations governing release of information.
-It is best to call the department or division for full information about requirements for release of information.
+Methods and formats for storage vary state to state as d o rules and regulations governing the release of information.
+Call the department or division for full information about release of information.

 There are four types of searches that can be performed in many, but certainly not all, states.
 They are: